-I want to go to church, but I’m LGBTQ+.
-Is there a community out there for me?
+I want to start attending a church, but I’m LGBTQ+.
+Is there a church community out there for me?

 There is!
 Sometimes it can feel like LGBTQ-welcoming churches are a non-existent pot of gold at the end of the rainbow, but the folks at Queer Grace can assure you that these churches exist, because we’re part of them!

-It used to be that welcoming and affirming churches were few and far between.
-In the late 1960s a church denomination called the Metropolitan Community Church was started, which was run and attended primarily by LGBTQ+ Christians.
+It used to be that welcoming and affirming churches were few and far between, and in the late 1960s a church denomination called the Metropolitan Community Church was started, which was run and attended primarily by LGBTQ+ Christians.
 The MCC is still going strong today, and if you don’t have any specific denominational ties you might want to check them out!

 Welcoming, affirming, open, reconciling—what do all these words mean?

 There are also some unofficial advocacy groups that can help you find a church in your denomination.
-You can check in with LGBTQ Catholics at the Call to Action, with the Reconciling Ministries Network if you’re part of the United Methodist Church, and if you’re a Baptist you’ll find community in the Association of Welcoming and Affirming Baptists.
+You can check in with LGBTQ Catholics at Call to Action, New Ways Ministry, and Vine & Fig. You can find community with Reconciling Ministries Network if you’re part of the United Methodist Church.
+And if you’re a Baptist you’ll find connection in the Association of Welcoming and Affirming Baptists.
 For more information on other denominational groups, Wikipedia has a surprisingly good entry you can find here.

-What if I don’t necessarily want to go through a denomination?
+What if I don’t necessarily care about a church’s denomination?
 I just want to find a church close to me!